 A D flip-flop is a circuit that can store one bit of data.
 Its output can either be HIGH or LOW.
 The output changes to whatever is on the data (D) input when the clock goes from LOW to HIGH.
 Also called on the rising edge of the clock.
 (Some D flip-flops change on the falling edge instead.)

 This means that the D flip-flop only cares about what is on the data (D) input at the moment this transition happens.

 Some D flip-flops have an inverted clock input, which means the output only changes when the clock goes from HIGH to LOW.
 This is called on the falling edge.

 The D flip-flops in the CD4013 also have Set (S) and Clear (C) pins.
 These can be used to either set the output to HIGH or reset it to LOW, independently of the clock.

 To be able to use any of the D flip-flops in the chip, you need to first connect the VDD pin to the positive supply terminal and the GND pin to the negative supply terminal.

 You can use a power supply voltage between 3V and 15V.
 Some versions of the 4013 chip support up to 20V.
 Check the datasheet of your version of the chip for exact values.

 The D (data) pin is where you input the data you want to store in the flip-flop.

-Provide a signal that goes from LOW to HIGH on the CLK pin to store the data from the D pin to the output pin Q.
+Provide a rising edge signal (a signal going from LOW to HIGH) on the CLK pin to store the data from the D pin to the output pin Q.